treibholz/waste/README.md

 waste
 =====

-This will become a useable todo-manager.
+This will become the first useable todo-manager.

 ...as soon as I find the time...

 It is under heavy development.
 The database-schema is not stable yet.

+waste is written in Python and uses web.py, currently developped and tested on Debian Squeeze and Wheezy.

 Features
 --------

-* a colorful WebUI
+* an ugly, but colorful WebUI
+* poor database-design.
+* a very basic CLI client
 * free defineable tags.
 As many tags as the DBMS (sqlite3 atm.) can handle
 * free defineable status.
 Also as many as the DMBS can handle.
 * a tagfilter
+* everything is UTF-8
+* ALPHA! stateless synchronisation between instances, so you can use it on any machine, offline or online.

 Planned Features
 ----------------

-* a (colorful) CLI
+* a full featured (and colorful!)
+CLI
-* stateless synchronisation between instances, so you can use it on any machine, offline or online
 * dependencies between tasks
+* Documentation :-)

 Features I dream about
 ----------------------
-Stuff, maybe sombody else should do it...
+Maybe sombody else should do it...

 * A client for Android
-* Integration in the "Awesome" Windowmanager
+* Integration in the "Awesome" windowmanager

 Features I can not add
 ----------------------